nextauthjs/next-auth/README.md

 EMAIL_USERNAME=username@gmail.com
 EMAIL_PASSWORD=
 ````
-## Configuration

-NextAuth configuration can be split into into three files, which makes it easier to manage.

-You can copy these from the included [example project](https://github.com/iaincollins/next-auth/tree/master/example) to get started.

 ### next-auth.config.js

-Basic configuration is defined in **next-auth.config.js**
+Basic configuration of NextAuth is handled in **next-auth.config.js**.

-It also where **next-auth.functions.js** and **next-auth.providers.js** are loaded.
+It is where the **next-auth.functions.js** and **next-auth.providers.js** files are loaded.

 ### next-auth.functions.js

-CRUD methods for user management and sending email are defined in **next-auth.functions.js**
+Methods for user management and sending email are defined in **next-auth.functions.js**

-* find({id,email,emailToken,provider}) // Get user
+* find({id,email,emailToken,provider})
-* insert(user) // Create user
+* insert(user)
-* update(user) // Update user
+* update(user)
-* remove(id) // Remove user
+* remove(id)
-* serialize(user) // Get ID from user
+* serialize(user)
-* deserialize(id) // Get user from ID
+* deserialize(id)
 * sendSigninEmail({email, url}) // Send email

-The example configuration is designed to work with Mongo DB, but by defining the behaviour in these functions you can use NextAuth with any database, including a relational database that uses SQL.
+The example configuration is designed to work with document stortage databaes like Mongo DB.
+By defining the behaviour in these functions you can use NextAuth with any database, including a relational database that uses SQL.

 ### next-auth.providers.js

 Configuration for oAuth providers are defined in **next-auth.functions.js**

-The example configuration file supports Facebook, Google and Twitter but can be updated to support any oAuth provider.
+It includes configuration examples for Facebook, Google and Twitter oAuth, which can easily be copied and replicated to add support for signing in other oAuth providers.
+For tips on configuring oAuth see [AUTHENTICATION.md](https://github.com/iaincollins/next-auth/tree/master/AUTHENTICATION.md).

-See [AUTHENTICATION.md](https://github.com/iaincollins/next-auth/tree/master/AUTHENTICATION.md) for a guide on how to set up oAuth providers.

 ----

-See the [nextjs-starter.now.sh](https://nextjs-starter.now.sh) project for working example of how to use NextAuth and live demo.
+See the [example site](https://github.com/iaincollins/next-auth/tree/master/example) and the expended example at [nextjs-starter.now.sh](https://nextjs-starter.now.sh) for a working examples of how to use NextAuth.